Marskeswaledale.com

 Engineering difficulties

-Despite the support of the Richmond Town Council and local landowners it was engineering difficulties that caused the plans to be abandoned4.
-The nature of these engineering difficulties is unknown – but they may have been related to attempts to create a railway connection within Richmond to the NER station.
-Had such a railway had been built it is likely that a halt would have been provided within the Hutton Estate lands to serve Marske.
+Despite the support of the Richmond Town Council and local landowners it was engineering difficulties that caused these plans to be abandoned7.
+The exact nature of these engineering difficulties is unknown, but they probably related to creating a connection within Richmond to the NER station.
+However, had such a railway had been built it is likely that a halt would have been provided within the Hutton Estate lands to serve Marske village.

 1912: A railway to Reeth via Marske?